SixArm/mast-cell-help/topics/introduction/index.md

 ## Who is this for?

-People should read this guide if they want to learn quickly about Mast Cell Activation Syndrome Guide, and how to diagnose it and treat it.
+People should read this guide if they want to learn quickly about Mast Cell Help, and how to diagnose it and treat it.

 ### For patients